mbabynames search ✿

 Brenda Penelope

-Put "noble and strong" next to "weaver" and you get a name that feels considered.
+Put "sword, flame" next to "weaver" and you get a name that feels considered.
 Brenda Penelope works on paper and out loud.
 The hard P in Penelope gives a clean break after Brenda's open vowel ending.

 Brenda Genevieve

-Brenda, meaning "noble and strong", pairs with Genevieve, meaning "woman of the people".
+Brenda, meaning "sword, flame", pairs with Genevieve, meaning "woman of the people".
 The meanings point in complementary directions.
 The longer Genevieve (3 syllables) builds on the shorter Brenda, giving the name forward momentum.

 Brenda Katherine